Prepare yourself to be shocked: 2018 is almost over.

 2. Do you want to change fiduciaries?

 Do you still trust these people to serve your best interests?
-Have your children become adults and, if so, would your like to appoint as representatives or alternates?
+Have your children become adults and, if so, would you like to appoint them as your representatives or alternates?

 Have any of your representatives encountered financial difficulties, and you are no longer confident in their ability to manage your estate?

-If you have multiple children but only one is named as an executor/trustee, would you consider naming your other children as co-executors or co-trustees to avoid disputes over your estate plan?
+If you have multiple children but only one is named as an executor/trustee, you may also want to consider naming your other children as co-executors or co-trustees to avoid disputes over your estate plan.

 3. Do you want to change beneficiaries?

 Does your Will or Trust accurately reflect who you want to inherit your estate?